Winter is a cold, dark time…especially in your garage.

 Unsurprisingly, there’s no ‘one size fits all’ for garage heaters.
 The best garage heater for me is probably different from the one that’s best for you.

-I’ve divided my favorite heaters into different categories so you can see which one works best for you.
+I’ve divided my favorite heaters into different categories to see which works best for you.

-I’m going to start with the electric heater that I’d choose but move on to some propane and portable heaters.
+I will start with the electric heater I’d choose, but move on to propane and portable heaters.

 Best Plug-In 120v Electric Heater: Heat Storm 1500 Phoenix